 Always Together - Never Alone!

 Just imagine the manufacturer of a device you rely on in your every day work goes bankrupt.
 There are no repairs, no replacements, no support from now on anymore.
 You’re screwed.
 With an open and free product that can never happen.
 Any other company can continue to support the product or offer services around the original product or even start production itself.
-In addition there is always a community around an open source product that can support each or improve the product independent of the company associated with a product.
+In addition there is always a community around an open source product where people support each other or improve the product independent of the company associated with a product.

 Especially in a creative branch like the cinema industry its all about doing things that people have not seen before.
 You need to amaze your audience with a new story, unseen perspectives, incredible images or special effects.
 Working with tools that allow you to expand your possibilities rather than limiting them is therefore essential.